Free Business Quote Templates

 How to Choose the Right Business Quote Template

-For larger projects, use a bid quote when you are competing for work, a quote proposal when you need to explain your approach in more detail, or a quote contract when the customer needs clear pricing and terms in the same document.
-You can also start with a custom or customer quote when you need a flexible layout for a specific request.
+For larger projects, use a bid quote when you are competing for work.
+A quote proposal gives you room to explain your approach.
+A quote contract keeps the price and terms in the same document.

 Related Quote Templates